-If you want to give your dog with recurrent UTI issues cranberries, then speak with your veterinarian first.
+If you want to give your dog with UTI issues cranberries, then speak with your veterinarian first.
 Make a quick appointment so a urinalysis can be completed.
 Also, alert the professional on what you intend on doing.

 The nasty bacteria strains targeted by the immune system and cause the infections include E. coli, Proteus, and Staphylococcus species.

 Cranberries are also helpful in stopping bacteria from clinging to the wall of the bladder.
 This is extremely important when it comes to preventing a UTI.
 If bacteria cannot hold onto the lining, they cannot multiply, thrive, and build into a nasty infection.

 A flavonoid or antioxidant called proanthocyanidin is responsible for this.

 Proanthocyanidins work very simply by making the bladder wall slippery and forcing the microorganisms to flush their way out of the body with the rest of your dog’s urine.